 Cortana is a snarky little digital assistant that Microsoft incorporated in Windows 10.
 Cortana represents the vision and direction Microsoft has for the future, where technology seamlessly works for you rather than you working with it.
-Cortana is a solid foundation – a tease for what’s to come – and it already supports multiple languages, and give answers some of your basic questions.
-She can tell you jokes, interesting facts, bring you news that interests you, she will even sing for you if that is what you fancy.
+Cortana is a solid foundation – a tease for what’s to come – and it already supports multiple languages, and gives answers to some of your basic questions.
+She can tell you jokes, interesting facts, bring you the news that interests you, she will even sing for you if that is what you fancy.

 As with any assistant – digital, or not – the more information she has on you, the better results she will be able to provide you with; your friends, where you are, where you live, your emails, your calendar appointments, your contacts – everything helps her be better at her job, but all of this comes at the cost of privacy.

 Notice that we are talking about Cortana as if it is a person – and it might as well be; if not, she is the best we can do with our current technology and so she will only get better over time.
 However, it is still a digital assistant – and that means everything she hears goes through the mighty servers of Microsoft, and that might be troublesome for many people since privacy isn’t a cheap resource to throw away.

 And so, you might want to turn Cortana off – which everybody, including Microsoft, understands – so there is a way to do it, and this guide will help you turn her off, in the hopes that one day she will be good enough that you wouldn’t be able to resist the convenience she brings.

 What to do if Cortana won’t turn off?

 Not being able to turn off Cortana can be a problem for some users.
 Speaking of issues, here are some Cortana problems that users reported:

 - Disable Cortana registry – One way to disable Cortana is to modify your registry.
 To do that, simply locate the Cortana key and set the AllowCortana DWORD to 0.
 In case you don’t have this value, you’ll have to create it manually.